 2018's 10 Best

-Myths perpetrate every part of our world, and unfortunately they impact the way we view and manage our health.
-Supplements are sold as “magic fix-all’s” that will cure all your problems because of one ingredient or another.
+Myths permeate every part of our world.
+And unfortunately, they impact the way we view and manage our health.
+Supplements are sold as cure-alls that will solve all your problems because of magic ingredients.
 But most of these myths do have some truth to them as well.
 It is important, especially when looking to improve overall health, to decide which myths are true and which are fantasy.

 So read on to discover the myths and facts about garlic and garlic supplements!

 Allicin dictates the discussion about most garlic supplements.
 And for that reason, it must be the first myth we bust.
 Allicin has the chemical properties to be stronger than penicillin.
 And it can clear up cholesterol, and improve blood glucose levels.
 But it does not have the stability to be of any use.

 It is impossible to include allicin in a supplement or pill.
 It will dissolve in blood after a few minutes with little to no impact on your system.
 And there is no guarantee that the compounds needed to create allicin will convert to allicin.

 Nearly every garlic product you encounter will argue that it contains high levels of allicin.
 Or it will claim to include at least allinaise, which is the compound needed to create allicin.
 But according to a study:/p>

 “Within a few minutes after adding allicin to blood, it can no longer be detected.
 Allicin cannot be detected in the blood or urine after the ingestion of raw garlic or pure allicin.
 Although freshly crushed garlic may contain limited amounts of allicin, no commercially-available processed garlic preparations contain allicin.
 The acidity of the stomach would be expected to prevent the conversion of allium to allicin. . .
 These findings clearly indicate that allicin does not contribute to the in vivo effects of garlic.”